 The light from above is typically a bit stronger than the one from below.
 If you’re using a second light below instead of a reflector, you can output at the same power or slightly less.
 Just take care that the lower light is not stronger than the upper as that can create some funny shadows on the face, kind of like the look when sitting in front of a campfire.

 Christine had some really beautiful hair curls that I wanted to highlight in the photo so I added a light behind her to camera left or right depending on which way her hair was directed.
 This light was modified by a 20x90cm stripbox with grid, which was pointed at her hair.
 As well, in some cases I used a third light, placed behind Christine and to the opposite side of my second light.
 This was a flash unit pointed upwards on a lightstand and diffused with some packing foam (about 5mm thick, folded to about the size of a sheet of paper and strapped on the flash unit with an elastic band).
 I just wanted to highlight a bit of her side.
 These two lights are really optional but I liked that they added some highlights to her skin and hair.

-In this series of beauty portraits I used clamshell lighting with additional lights behind Christine to add some interesting dimension.
 I personally like the catchlights in the eyes as this setup helps to bring attention to them.
-Hopefully my description gives a bit of insight into my setup and that it’ll be of some help if you’re just starting out in the studio photography.
-As always, feel free to comment below if you have questions.
+Hopefully, my description gives a bit of insight into my setup and that it’ll be of some help if you’re just starting out in the studio photography.

 By the way, if you’re interested if my presets for Lightroom and Photoshop, you can check them out here.